LGBTQ rights in Serbia

+LGBT variant of the flag of Serbia.

-Lesbian, gay, bisexual, and transgender (LGBT) people in Serbia face significant challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Serbia face significant challenges not experienced by non-LGBTQ residents.
 Both male and female same-sex sexual activity are legal in Serbia, and discrimination on the basis of sexual orientation is banned in areas such as employment, education, media, and the provision of goods and services, amongst others.
 Nevertheless, households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex couples.

-In May 2014, Amnesty International identified Serbia as one of a number of countries where there is a marked lack of will to tackle homophobia and transphobia, noting that public authorities had repeatedly banned pride marches on the basis of violent threats from homophobic groups.
-They had also failed to protect LGBT individuals and organizations from discrimination, including verbal and social media threats and physical attacks.
+In May 2014, Amnesty International identified Serbia as one of a number of countries where there is a marked lack of will to tackle homophobia and transphobia, noting that public authorities had repeatedly banned pride parades on the basis of violent threats from homophobic groups.
+They had also failed to protect LGBTQ individuals and organizations from discrimination, including verbal and social media threats and physical attacks.
 The Belgrade Pride successfully took place in September 2014 in Belgrade.
-Since then, successful pride parades have been held every year, with local mayors and some government ministers regularly attending.
-In 2024, the association ILGA-Europe ranked Serbia 27th in terms of LGBT rights out of 49 observed European countries.
+Since then, pride parades have been held annually (except in 2020, when the event was held online due to the COVID-19 pandemic), with local mayors and some government ministers regularly attending.
+In its 2026 Rainbow Map, the association ILGA-Europe ranked Serbia 29th out of 49 observed European countries with a score of 34%, a decline from 27th in 2024.

-In June 2017, Ana Brnabić became the Prime Minister of Serbia, as the first woman and first openly gay person to hold the office, and the second female LGBT head of government overall (after Jóhanna Sigurðardóttir of Iceland).
-She was also the first Serbian Prime Minister to attend a pride parade.
-On 20 March 2024, she was elected president of the National Assembly of Serbia, leaving her Prime Minister position.
+In June 2017, Ana Brnabić became the prime minister of Serbia, as the first woman and first openly lesbian person to hold the office, and the second female LGBTQ head of government overall (after Jóhanna Sigurðardóttir of Iceland).
+She was also the first Serbian prime minister to attend a pride parade.
+On 20 March 2024, she was elected president of the National Assembly of Serbia, leaving her prime minister position.

 Law regarding same-sex sexual activity

 Revolutionary Serbia (1804–1813)

 Although religious laws existed prohibiting same-sex love and relationships, expressions were common in both Orthodox Christian and Islamic society.
-The primary expression of same-sex love for Orthodox Christians were brotherhood unions known as "Pobratimstvo" (Adelphopoiesis).
+One expression of same-sex bonds among Orthodox Christians were brotherhood unions known as "Pobratimstvo" (Adelphopoiesis), although the sexual character of these unions is debated among scholars.
 The early nineteenth century saw a time of relative turmoil for Serbia, with sporadic periods of stability.
-In 1804, Serbia gained its autonomy from the Ottoman Empire following two uprisings.
-Karađorđe's Criminal Code (Карађорђев криминални законик) was subsequently promulgated by the Serbian Jurisprudential Council (Praviteljstvujušči sovjet serbski) sometime in late spring or early summer 1807, and remained in force until 7 October 1813, when the Ottoman Empire re-gained control of Serbia.
+In 1804, the First Serbian Uprising established a de facto self-governing revolutionary state in Serbia, which lasted until the Ottoman Empire re-established control in 1813; full Ottoman-recognised autonomy of the Principality of Serbia came later, in 1830.
+Karađorđe's Criminal Code (Карађорђев криминални законик) was subsequently promulgated by the Serbian Jurisprudential Council sometime in late spring or early summer 1807, and remained in force until 7 October 1813, when the Ottoman Empire re-gained control of Serbia.
 The Code penalised certain issues related to marital life and sexuality (such as forced marriage, rape, separation/divorce without the approval of a clerical court, and infanticide).
-It did not, however, mention same-sex sexual activity; and so homosexuality became effectively legal for a period of six years.
+It did not, however, mention same-sex sexual activity; and so homosexuality was not criminalised for a period of six years.